 What does trauma-informed care look like in KIND’s work in Europe?
 How does our psychosocial model help children regain a sense of safety and control?

 In Slovakia and across Europe, we carefully assess what information is necessary to provide services for unaccompanied and separated children while minimizing the risk of retraumatization.
-We incorporate mindfulness techniques and encourage children to spend time outdoors, recognizing that physical activity can help regulate stress hormones.
-Instead of restricting movement, we allow children to express themselves physically, understanding that their bodies need to process stress.
-Additionally, we work closely with partner NGOs to ensure that child-centered trauma-informed approaches are consistently applied.
+We incorporate mindfulness techniques throughout the legal process and while cooperating with other organizations we encourage children to spend time outdoors, recognizing that physical activity can help regulate stress inherent in their situation.
+Additionally, we work closely with partner NGOs to strengthen child-centered trauma-informed approaches across provider networks.

 What are the biggest systemic differences in how social work is practiced in Europe versus the United States and how does KIND ensure that dignity and self-determination remain at the center?

 The structure of social work varies significantly among regions.
 In Europe, some countries integrate social work within state-run institutions, while others rely more on NGOs.
 Licensing and certification processes differ as well—some countries require a university degree in social work, while others offer more flexible training pathways.
-Despite these differences, KIND ensures that dignity and self-determination remain central to its work by advocating for child-centered policies, promoting standardized best practices, and providing training for social workers and legal professionals.
+Despite these differences, KIND ensures that respecting the dignity and wishes of the client remain central to its work by advocating for child-centered policies, promoting standardized best practices, and providing training for social workers and legal professionals.

 How do you navigate the balance between guiding a child and ensuring they have full control over decisions about their future?